 Minnesota laws (Minn.
 Statutes, 144.97 to 144.99) and regulations (Minn.
 Rules, Chapter 4740) set the minimum requirements for accreditation and accredited laboratories.

 In addition to accreditation requirements, laboratories must ensure conformance with client requirements (Primarily, state and federal agencies using the data.)
 MN-ELAP maintains a summary of known state-specific requirements, by testing category.

 If the state requirements webpage does not include answers about a particular topic of interest, you may wish to contact the state agency personnel responsible for reviewing data received from laboratories accredited by MNELAP.
-The list is categorized by matrix or program of interest and lists the state agency and contact information for the personnel responsible for the data review and reporting.

 Federal requirements are typically in the Code of Federal Regulations and Federal Register or other documents published by the U.S. EPA.
 MN-ELAP maintains links to known federal requirements for federal programs.